 Rounding out the main cast arem Annie Murphy (Alexis Rose), Chris Elliot, Jennifer Robertson and Emily Hampshire.
 Murphy, is simply delicious as probably the most self absorbed Rose in the family and that’s saying something.
 Every episode, whether she’s at the center or not, she shines.
 None more so than when she and David are at odds.

 As the loner of the family, David, basks in his unique sense of fashion, which he undoubtedly inherited from his mother, and his above it all outlook on the world.
-His unlikely ally and only friend in the world, is Stevie (Emily Hampshire).
+His unlikely ally and only friend in the world, is Stevie Bud (Emily Hampshire).
 The manager of the motel where the Rose's live, Stevie is like a slightly kinder version of every character, Janeane Garafolo, has ever played, ever.
-And David, in all his black and white finery, is more color than a small town girl like her has ever seen.
-Of course they're drawn to one another!
+And David, in all his black and white finery, is more color than a small town girl like her has ever seen so, of course, they're drawn to one another!

-Elliot (Roland Schitt) and Robertson (Jocelyn Schitt), play the benevolent hosts to the Rose’s.
-As descendants of the town’s founding fathers, they’re what passes for pillars of the community.
-They also happen to own the small, severely run down motel the Rose’s move into, a fact that often lends great comedic irony.
+As the towns Mayor, Elliot (Roland Schitt) and his wife, Robertson (Jocelyn Schitt), play the benevolent hosts to the Rose’s.
+Descendants of the town’s founding fathers, they’re what passes for pillars of the community.
+They facilitate the Rose's moving into a severely run down motel, which in and of itself often lends great comedic irony.

-Surprisingly relatable, this show offers more than just a ton of laughs, without being cheesy, it offers perspective on what is truly important in life.
+Surprisingly relatable, this show offers more than just a ton of laughs, without being cheesy, it gently offers some perspective on what is truly important in life.

 Schitt’s Creek airs, Wednesday nights on POP TV.
-Get caught up on Amazon streaming services now!
-A good laugh is what the world needs now more than ever and this show absolutely delivers.
+Get caught up on Netflix now!